-Similar to Data Usage \% Indicator, \textbf{Content Tagging} was appreciated for its transparency and connection to participants' actions, helping them understand why certain content appeared, prompting self-reflection, and guiding adjustments to content ratios (P2, P3).
+Similar to Data Usage \% Indicator, \textbf{Content Tagging} was appreciated for its transparency and connection to participants' actions, helping them understand why certain content appeared, prompting self-reflection, and informing the adjustments on content balance (e.g., increasing certain content types if found interesting) (P2, P3).

-Overall, participants valued control over content discovery (six participants).
+Overall, six participants valued control over content discovery.
 They enjoyed the contrast between controllable randomness (Adventure) and intentional diversity (Disruption).
-For higher simplicity, some even suggested merging the two into a single slider with opposing ends (P7, P14).
+For higher simplicity, some even suggested merging the two into a single slider with opposing ends (left: Adventure, right: Disruption) (P7, P14).